Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/Style WMS layers/README.md

 1. Create an `AGSWMSLayer` specifying the URL of the service and the layer names you want.
 2. When the layer is done loading, get its array of `AGSWMSSublayer`s.
-3. Change the current style of the `AGSWMSSublayer` to one of the styles from its `styles` array..
+3. Change the current style of the `AGSWMSSublayer` to one of the styles from its `styles` array.

 ## Relevant API